measurement-kit/measurement-kit/include/measurement_kit/README.md

 These are the available options:

 - `"bouncer_base_url"`: (string) base URL of OONI bouncer, by default set to the empty string.
-If empty, the default will be used;
+If empty, the OONI bouncer will be used;

 - `"collector_base_url"`: (string) base URL of OONI collector, by default set to the empty string.
-If empty, the default will be used;
+If empty, the OONI collector will be used;

 - `"dns/nameserver"`: (string) nameserver to be used with non-`system` DNS engines.
 Can or cannot include an optional port number.
 By default, set